As an Amazon Associate, I earn from qualifying purchases — at no extra cost to you.

 🛠️ What Older Riders Really Need in a Bike

-• Step-through frame: Easy to mount and dismount without swinging a leg.
+• Step-through frame: Get on/off without swinging a leg high.

-• Shock absorption: Suspension seatposts and front forks soften bumps.
+• Shock absorption: Suspension seatposts reduce road vibration.

-• Lightweight frame: Easier to handle at stops and in tight spaces.
+• Lightweight frame: Easier to balance at stops and push when walking.

 🚲 Best Bike Styles for Seniors